Question: "Who were the kings of Israel and Judah?"Recommended Resource:

 Solomon became king in 971 BC, possibly two years before his father David died, and reigned until 931 BC.
 Solomon was born of Bathsheba, and, though not directly in line for the succession, he was chosen by David and approved by God to be David’s successor (1 Chronicles 23:1).
 Solomon had inherited the throne of the most powerful kingdom then existing.
 It was an era of peace and prosperity with vast business enterprises and literary attainments.
 God told Solomon to ask what he would, and it would be given to him.
 Solomon asked for wisdom to govern his people.
 That pleased God, who richly rewarded him with wealth, wisdom, power and the important task of building the temple (1 Chronicles 28:2–6).

 After the death of Solomon, the kingdom was divided.
 Ten tribes formed the Northern Kingdom, called Israel; Judah and Benjamin formed the Southern Kingdom, called Judah.
 The date of the division of the kingdom is approximately 931 BC.
 The following is a list of the kings of Israel and Judah.
 The dates of their reigns are approximate, due to overlapping reigns, associated sovereignty, intervals of anarchy, and the Jewish practice of counting parts of years referred to as full years.
 Portions of some reigns were concurrent.
 All the kings of Israel practiced idolatry; the worst served Baal.
-Many of the kings of Judah served idols; few served Jehovah faithfully.
+Many of the kings of Judah served idols; few served the Lord faithfully.
 Some bad kings were partly good; some good kings partly bad.
 The kings, the approximate dates of their reigns, and descriptions of their overall obedience to God are listed below:

 Jeroboam I, rebellious, 931—910 BC